How can we use the law to ensure governments deliver climate justice?

 This conference will provide a forum for legal advocacy and activism, bringing together community groups, lawyers, NGOs, and policymakers to share insights, strengthen networks, and help drive meaningful change.

-This conference is delivered in partnership with King’s College London Legal Clinic, the Centre for Climate Law and Governance, and Landmark Chambers.
+Presented in partnership with King’s Legal Clinic, the Centre for Climate Law and Governance, the Administrative Fairness Lab and Landmark Chambers.

-Location: Great Hall, King’s College London, The Strand
+• Location: Great Hall, King’s College London, Strand, WC2R 2LS

 Ticket pricing